Militant in Liverpool: Control of Liverpool City Council

-In May 1983, in the face of sustained negative local and national press coverage, the newly Militant-led Labour Party gained 12 seats in the local elections and took control of the council from the 1979-1983 Tory-Liberal coalition.
+In May 1983, in the face of sustained negative local and national press coverage, the newly Militant-led Labour Party gained 12 seats in the local elections and took control of the council from the 1979–1983 Tory-Liberal coalition.
 Now committed to an ambitious regeneration strategy, whilst refusing to make any above-inflation rent and rate rises, its new seats included the Tory leader of the council.
 The new leader of the council, John Hamilton, was not a Militant member.

 Labour's local election vote in Liverpool increased by 40%, or 22,000 extra votes.
-In Broadgreen, Labour's vote increased by 50% and in the June 1983 elections, Militant supporter Terry Fields, standing on the slogan of "A workers' MP on a workers' wage", won the seat for Labour.
+In Broadgreen, Labour's vote increased by 50% and a month later in the June 1983 general election, Militant supporter Terry Fields, standing on the slogan of "A workers' MP on a workers' wage", won the seat for Labour.
 The BBC had classed the seat as a marginal Tory seat in 1979.
 Militant reported that "it was the only Tory seat that was won by Labour".

 The Liverpool Labour Party's vote continued to rise, with Militant claiming: "In 1982 Labour got 54,000 votes in the city, in 1983 77,000 votes, and in 1984 this soared to over 90,000.
 In 33 of the 34 contested seats Labour's vote increased.
 Labour held all 14 seats it was defending and seven seats were won from the Tories."
 However, no more than sixteen of the elected councillors were Militant members.